-The 2025 Georgia General Assembly commenced on January 13, 2025, and ended on April 4, 2025.
-This session is the first year of the two-year (2025-2026) biennium session.
+The 2025 Georgia General Assembly convened on January 13, 2025, and is the first year of the two-year (2025-2026) biennium session.
 Only retirement bills introduced during the first session (2025) are eligible to be acted on in the 2025 session.
 Retirement bills that have a fiscal (monetary) impact can only be introduced during the first year of a two-year session and can only be acted on during the second year.
 The earliest effective date for a fiscal bill introduced during the 2025 session will be July 1, 2026.